-F= .
-B= C= D= E= x = ☆ Y=
+Legend: F= B= C= D=F= X= Y=

-.Dear Sir or Madam:
+Dear Sir or Madam:

-This is in reference to your letter of July 11, 2000, requesting advance approval of your grant procedures under section 4945(g) of the Internal Revenue Code.
+This is in reference to your letter of May 23, 2002, requesting advance approval of your grant procedures under section 4945(g) of the Internal Revenue Code.

 The information submitted shows that the grants will be administered by F, a publicly supported organization, under its B program.
 Organizations operating under the B program may elect the C and/or the D option.